Madagascar - P72 - 1000 Francs - Au

 Date: ND (1998-93)

-Grade: Au - tiny rust spot on right corner.
+Grade: Au - tiny black spot on right corner below.

 Colour: Purple, brown, blue, orange, and green.

 Front: Malagasy man wearing hat and playing flute; crystals.